Custom Japanese Scrolls

 In preparing the ink I am seeing the calligraphy on the paper and practicing the strokes in my mind.
 When the ink is just right, so am I, and I brush the work without hesitation – as if I had brushed it dozens of times.

 Japanese Calligraphy is more of a performance art as every movement can be seen on the paper.
 There is no touching up, no do-overs – it has to be done right.
 So if even the smallest mistake is made, not only is a very expensive scroll ruined but I would need to start from the beginning … getting the design back in my head so I can see it, preparing the ink while practicing the strokes in my mind.

 Fortunately, because I take care, this almost never happens.
 Even when I was creating scrolls for submission to national competitions I typically created a single final work.

 This was an extra special scroll to be presented as a gift and so it has a kiri presentation box that I also named and brushed.
 Here is the final scroll drying:

 With the scroll completed it can take from 12-36 hours to naturally dry.
 The weather (mainly, the humidity) plays the largest factor.
 When the ink is completely dry the scroll can be rolled, tied and placed in its box.

 We always double box the scroll so it has its own protective box, padding material, and a sturdy mailing box.
 Most often we charge for shipping, though we do have free shipping specials from time-to-time, but we always include insurance at no extra cost.

 Shipping is from the continental United States.
 Domestic orders using USPS Priority Mail take, on average, 1-3 business days to arrive.
 USPS Priority Express will arrive at all US destinations in 2 business days.

 Our Custom Japanese Scrolls are true works of art and make excellent gifts.
-If you have any questions or would like to discuss a custom scroll please contact us or email me directly at Eri@Takase.com we would love to work with you!
+If you have any questions or would like to discuss a custom scroll please contact us or email me directly at Eri@Takase.com I would love to work with you!